vlacs/helmsman/README.md

 Helmsman is a routing library for Ring.
 At first, Helmsman was built on top of Compojure, utilizing all the non-macro underworkings for creating routes.
-Quickly did I realize that between doing that and using zippers for traversing a definition was brutal.
-Since the project Helmsman was initially part of a project that died of, it slowly accumulated some dust until I was inspired and motivated to finish what I started as once again, I needed a half decent routing library for a different project that still supported all of your typical Ring middlewares.
+Quickly did I realize that between doing that and using zippers for traversing a definition was brutal to manage or even understand.
+Since the project Helmsman was initially part of another project, Galleon, which died off, it slowly accumulated some dust until I was inspired and motivated to finish what I started in my own time as it's something I feel rather strongly about.
+Like in the early days with Galleon, I once again needed a *half decent* routing library for a different project, Informer, that still supported all of your typical Ring middlewares (as much as I personally disagree with them).

 ## The problems
-There were some very specific things that I wanted to solve in Helmsman that I felt that Compojure did not solve.
+There were some very specific things that I wanted to solve in Helmsman that I felt that Compojure and many other routing libraries did not solve.

-#### Routes as data
+### Routes as data
+As Clojure developers, we love data.
+It only makes sense for our routes to be data as well.
 Compojure builds routes up by using macros.
 To add insult to injury, once the routes have been "composed" together you have a handler without anything special and the real trick comes when you say "How do I link to another route without redefining all of our routes?"
-The simple fact is that with Compojure, you can't, so you natural either have nasty code or a shoddy workaround.
+The simple fact is that with Compojure, you can't, so you're stuck with the options of hacking up Compojure to do what you want (like I initially did, which was insane) or just biting the bullet and re-inventing the wheel.

+Needless to say, I tried using the wheel I already had and it was a pretty cruddy wheel, so I set off to build a better one.

 Helmsman uses strictly data to create a Ring handler.
-No messing with macros, just get down and dirty with vectors.
-As a result, the same data used to make the Ring handler can be used to generate relative URLs based on routes that actually exist in your application.
+No messing with macros, you just get down and dirty with vectors without any insanity to build them up.
+As a result, the same data used to make the Ring handler can be used for anything else in your application inside or outside of a Ring request.

 ### Routing before processing
-One thing that blows my mind more than anything else is how when using Compojure, you need to load up the world of Middleware before routes are even checked to see if the request path matches the route path.
+One thing that blows my mind more than anything else is how when using Compojure, it needs to load up the world of Middleware before routes are even checked to see if the request path matches the route path.
 As a result, a bunch of Middleware can run even if no route is encountered.
+For a web server handling many ajax requests at once, that could really hurt you in terms of performance for simply figuring out that you got a 404.

-Since Helmsman compiles a structure of what all the routes look like, we store all of the middleware required for any given route.
-As a result, we can check to see if the request and route paths match before executing the middleware.
-In fact Helmsman stores a fn that already has the route fn wrapped in all the middleware after the route gets checked, so processing at the time of the request is kept to a minimum.
+Since Helmsman compiles a structure of what all the routes look like ahead of time, we store all of the middleware required for any given route along with any information Helmsman has.
+As a result, we can check to see if the request and route paths match before executing any middleware.
+In fact Helmsman stores a fn that already has the route fn wrapped in all the middleware before the web server is even brought up.
+So after the paths get checked, Helmsman simply calls the fn without any extra processing, minimizing the amount of work done at the time of the request.

 ### Alternate routing methods
 As it stands, Compojure and other routing libraries route in one way and one way